gvwilson/sensibleadventures/princess-bear/princess-bear.md

 Noxy spun around.
 The troll who had just entered the room sketched an elaborate court bow.
 A small pair of glasses with heavy brass rims perched precariously on his tiny snub of a nose.
-His orange jacket was just a shade lighter than his fur, while his brown pants were just a shade darker.
+His gray jacket set off his orange fur perfectly, and his smile seemed friendly rather than threatening despite the mouthful of teeth it revealed.

 The prince cleared his throat.
 "Um, Probably Noxious of Stale, allow me to present my tutor, the Learned Mope."

-"A pleasure to meet you, honored---the prince has spoken of you often," the troll said, smiling pleasantly.
+"A pleasure to meet you, *sra*---the prince has spoken of you often," the troll said, offering his hand.

 "Learned Mope is Dolly's son," Prince Thokmay explained to Noxy, his voice cracking mid-sentence.
 "He's supposed to be teaching me law and history."

-"He's actually not a bad student," the troll told Noxy in a stage whisper.
+"He's actually not a bad student," the troll told Noxy in a stage whisper, shaking her hand.
 "He has a fine memory.
 He just don't know how to think yet.
 Logic!
 Logic is the key."
 He waggled a finger.
 "Logic and eloquence.
 And facts, of course.
 One must have facts as fuel for one's arguments..."

 Noxy tried to seem interested as the troll embarked on a long story about how an inspired bit of logic by someone she had never heard of had once prevented a war between two countries she was pretty sure no longer existed.
-It became harder after the steward stole the prince away with an urgent question about salad dressings and the placement of lanterns.
+It became harder after the steward stole the prince away with an urgent question about salad dressings and the placement of lanterns---all she could think about was what the trolls who lived in the forest around Stale would have thought about one of their kind wearing clothes and quoting poetry.

-As Mope's stored rambled toward a climax, another figure slipped into the room and made a beeline for the sweets on the side table beneath the window.
-She wore a more elaborate version of the blouse and skirt that Noxy had been given, and had the prince's round face and prince's, but instead of being cropped close, her hair hung in a dozen long braids, each ending in a small yellow bow.
+As Mope's stored meandered from one obscure life lesson to another, a young woman slipped into the room and made a beeline for the tray of pies on the side table beneath the window.
+She wore a more elaborate version of the blouse and skirt that Noxy had been given, and had the prince's round face, but instead of being cropped close, her hair hung in a dozen long braids, each ending in a small yellow bow.

 "You've met Her Highness, I trust?"  the troll asked, interrupting himself without missing a beat.

-"I'm afraid I haven't," Noxy replied, trying to imitate the polite voice her mother used when negotiating contracts.
+"Um, nope.
+I mean, I haven't had the pleasure," Noxy replied, trying to imitate the voice her mother used on official occasions.

-"Well, no point standing on ceremony," Mope said.
+"Well, no time like the presen," Mope said.
 He shooed her forward.
-"Your Highness?"
+"Your Highness?
+Pincess Ogmin?"

 The princess shook her head as they approached, counting slowly.
 "Four, five, six---there are six people for dinner tonight!" she announced proudly.